- Search The Registry

 - My Account

-*On this date in 1935, Bob Moses was born.
-He is a Black educator and activist.
-Robert Parris Moses grew up in Harlem, New York and graduated from Stuyvesant High School in 1952.
+*On this date, in 1935, Bob Moses was born.
+He was a Black educator and activist.
+Robert Parris Moses grew up in Harlem, New York, and graduated from Stuyvesant High School in 1952.